-For the last 16 years, The City of Calgary Information Technology (IT) business unit has been leveraging capital works projects to take advantage of economies of scale to deploy fibre optic to support City services.
+- 1. Receive for information the Fibre Infrastructure Strategy Annual Update (Attachment 1) - Direct that the Fibre Infrastructure Strategy Updated Risk Assessment (Attachment 3) remain confidential pursuant to Section 24(1)(a) and (b) of the Freedom of Information and Protection of Privacy Act for a period of 15 years.
+PREVIOUS COUNCIL DIRECTION / POLICY In 2015 September, Council approved the Fibre Infrastructure Strategy (GP2015-0485) with an annual update.
+BACKGROUND For the last 18 years, The City of Calgary Information Technology (IT) business unit has been leveraging capital works projects to take advantage of economies of scale to deploy fibre optic to support City services.
 The Fibre Cable Duct and Wireless (FCDW) Steering Committee was established in 2002 to provide governance for The City's fibre infrastructure.
-Membership of the FCDW committee includes the Directors of Transit, Roads, Water Services, Transportation Infrastructure and IT.
+Membership of the FCDW committee includes the Directors of Transit, Roads, Water Services, Transportation Infrastructure, Facility Management and IT.
 This has enabled over 450 kms of fibre optic to be deployed throughout Calgary.
 The primary focus is to connect all City buildings, facilities and assets.
-The excess capacity in City fibre optic has been licensed to Civic Partners, universities, school boards, businesses and carriers.
+The excess capacity in City fibre optic has been licensed to civic partners, universities, school boards, businesses and carriers.
 All revenue is transferred to the Information Technology Reserve for future fibre builds for City services and to support operating costs.

-INVESTIGATION: ALTERNATIVES AND ANALYSIS

-Fibre Infrastructure Strategy Annual Report

-To provide an annual update on the elements of the fibre strategy with key elements including:

-- Monitoring and participating in regulatory and/or policy related events.
-The top concern is the federal announcement of The Modernization of the Telecommunications and Broadcasting Act.
-Changes to the Telecom and Broadcasting Act can impose restrictions on how municipalities govern their rights-of-way and assets, such as poles and facilities and these sweeping changes could last for decades. - The general progress of connecting City assets to the fibre network and the estimated cost avoidance achieved. - The City operates as a fibre-optic provider and City IT licenses out excess fibre-optic capacity to other public-sector organizations, businesses or carriers.
+Chief Financial Officer's Report to Gas, Power and Telecommunications 2018 October 18 ISC: UNRESTRICTED GPT2018-1094 Fibre Infrastructure Strategy Annual Update INVESTIGATION: ALTERNATIVES AND ANALYSIS Fibre Infrastructure Strategy Annual Report To provide an annual update on the elements of the fibre strategy with key elements including: - Monitoring and participating in regulatory and/or policy related events with the top concern being the federal announcement of The Modernization of the Telecommunications, Broadcasting and Radiocommunications Act.
+Changes to this suite of legislation can impose restrictions on how municipalities govern their rights-of-way and assets, such as poles and facilities, and these sweeping changes could last for decades. - The general progress of connecting City assets to the fibre network and the estimated cost avoidance achieved. - The City operates as a fibre-optic provider and City IT licenses out excess fibre-optic capacity to other public-sector organizations, businesses or carriers.
 Revenues are transferred to the IT Reserve Fibre Optic Program #751 to fund fibre deployments for City services and cover operating costs of the fibre plant. - Supporting our local Internet Exchange (IX).
 IXs are found in the most prominent business centers in Canada such as Toronto and Vancouver.
 An IX supports fast, affordable internet and enables new business capabilities.
 The Calgary Internet Exchange (YYCIX) began in 2012 and is a non-profit organization run by volunteers.
 It is growing and gaining momentum and The City has been supporting the YYCIX by providing fibre and hosting equipment in one of The City's communication rooms. - An updated risk assessment and mitigating strategies.